How to Turn Metered connection On or Off with Cellular Connection in Windows 11

 - Background Data: Apps that use data when you’re not actively using them might be stopped.
 This stops hidden data use.

-Keep in mind that not every app will honor this setting.
-Some might continue to use data as usual.
-It’s a good practice to review your apps’ individual data usage settings, particularly if your data plan is quite restrictive.
+Remember, not all apps will respect this setting.
+Some might keep using data as normal, so it’s wise to check your apps’ individual data usage settings, especially if your data plan is tight.

 Setting Your Cellular Connection as Metered